-There are two main types of percutaneous biopsies.
-The type of procedure your physician uses will determine the instrument required to remove the tissue.
+There are actually two types of percutaneous biopsies.
+The type of procedure your doctor uses will determine the instrument required to remove the tissue.

-In a fine needle aspiration biopsy, your physician extracts a small tissue sample from your kidney using a small, thin needle that is attached to a syringe.
+In a fine needle aspiration biopsy, your doctor extracts a small tissue sample from your kidney using a small, thin needle that is attached to a syringe.

 Depending on your physical condition and medical history, your doctor may recommend an open biopsy.
 Usually, you will have this type of biopsy if you have had problems with bleeding or blood clotting in the past, or if you have only one kidney.